-The requirement for testing is typically covered by Automatic Tank Gauges (ATGs) installed at regulated facilities.
-These gauges use the ‘Continuous In-Tank Leak Detection Method’ which meets EPA leak detection requirements.
+The requirement for tank testing is typically covered by Automatic Tank Gauges (ATGs) installed at regulated facilities.
+ATGs use the ‘Continuous In-Tank Leak Detection Method’ which meets EPA leak detection requirements.
 If the monitoring equipment has failed or is in an alarm condition then the state or local fire department can require a tightness test.
-Real estate transactions may also trigger testing.
+A range of real estate transactions may also trigger testing.
 The buyer may need a written statement for the bank or insurance company that proves the UST is sound.

 Consumptive use tanks (tanks that supply fuel to heating systems or gas to fleet vehicles) larger than 1,100-gallons, do not have the same leak detection requirements as regulated tanks.
 An interstitial monitor that is capable of detecting leaks from the inner wall to the outer wall meets the leak detection requirement for Consumptive Use tanks.

-Underground storage tanks connected to emergency generators and fire pumps, larger than 1,000-gallons and installed prior to January 2, 2015, that do not have ATGs, are required to have annual tightness tests performed.
+USTs connected to emergency generators and fire pumps, larger than 1,000-gallons and installed prior to January 2, 2015, that do not have ATGs, are required to undergo annual tightness tests.
 Owners of USTs, smaller than 1,000-gallons, can utilize weekly tank gauging per CMR 80.26(7) as it satisfies the leak detection requirements or perform monthly gauging and annual tightness testing.

 Tank Testing Nightmares

-During the 14-years that we have conducted tank tests, there have been a number of tough jobs that we apply the label “nightmare” too.
-The following are examples of problem jobs and images of properly installed tanks to highlight the difference between a poor installation and a good one as it applies to tank testing.
+In our experience with tank testing, there are a number of tough jobs that we refer to as “nightmare” projects.
+The following are examples of problem jobs and images of properly installed tanks to highlight the difference between a poor installation and a successful one as it applies to tank testing.